 Connectivity providers were identified through a market engagement Request for Proposal (RFP) process.

 The RFP was released in 2018.
-It invited network providers to submit a proposal to deliver IoT network capability to the regions of Maffra, Tatura, Birchip and Serpentine for the two-year trial period.
+It invited network providers to submit a proposal to deliver IoT network capability to the trial regions for the trial period.

 NNNCo was successful through this process and will partner with Agriculture Victoria as the network provider for the trial.
 NNNCo is a leading Australian IoT network provider with experience deploying and managing networks to support cities, utilities, logistics and agriculture.

 NNNCo will roll out LoRaWAN across the trial regions.
 LoRaWAN is a long-range network that wirelessly connects devices to the internet.
 More information will become available as the IoT network is rolled out to the trial regions.